prashandramesar/dog-breed-android-app/README.md

 # Dog Breed Classifier App

 An Android application that uses machine learning to identify dog breeds from photos.
+Try the app!
+See dog-breed-app.apk in the root folder.

 ## Features